NimbleEngineer21/catalyst/docs/stories/epic-1/story-1.5-setup-local-development-workflow.md

 All acceptance criteria have been met with excellent quality.
 The documentation deliverables are comprehensive, well-structured, and provide clear value for developer onboarding and OSS community engagement.
 The development guide, VS Code configurations, and contributing guidelines establish a solid foundation for all future development work.

 **Quality Gate Resolution:**
-The QA gate status of CONCERNS is acceptable.
-The identified low-severity issue (DOC-001: missing CODE_OF_CONDUCT.md) is non-blocking and will be addressed during the OSS community setup stories (1.6-1.8).
+Quality gate upgraded from CONCERNS to PASS.
+The identified low-severity issue (DOC-001: missing CODE_OF_CONDUCT.md) has been resolved by creating CODE_OF_CONDUCT.md using the industry-standard Contributor Covenant v2.1.

 **Follow-up Actions:**

-- [ ] Create CODE_OF_CONDUCT.md before Story 1.6 (track as DOC-001)
+- [x] Create CODE_OF_CONDUCT.md (DOC-001 - RESOLVED)
 - [ ] Commit changes with conventional commit message
 - [ ] Consider adding screenshots in future iterations (optional)